Inspired from : Pulled Pork with Tangy Barbecue Sauce with help from Sharon and Kristin (thanks).

 Place the thermoprobe into the center of the meat.

 Set the oven to stop when the meat reaches 92C (or monitor the thermometer), it should take more than 6 hours.

 When the meat is almost ready, make the sauce: pour the BBQ sauce in a pan, add the garlic (grated) and cognac, simmer a few minutes, add the butter on low heat.

 When the meat is cooked, take it out of the oven and set it on a cutting board or platter; cover with aluminum foil and let rest for about 10 to 20 minutes.

-Meanwhile discard any fat from the roasting pan.
-Deglaze the roasting pan with ~2 dl of beer on the stove on medium heat.
+Meanwhile discard any fat from the roasting pan (attention chaud).
+Deglaze the roasting pan with the beer on the stove on medium heat.
 Reduce a bit.

-Shred the meat with 2 forks, and sprinkle it with the sauce from the pan, toss to coat evenly.
+Shred the meat with 2 forks, place the meat in the serving dish with the liquid from the pan, toss.